-Strevas recently presented a two-day pitch training programme for over 30 senior associates and counsel at one of the world’s largest law firms.
+Strevas recently presented a two-day pitch training programme for approximately 30 senior associates and counsel at one of the world’s largest law firms.
 Delivered completely online via Zoom, the programme not only addressed the specific challenges and opportunities for pitching virtually, but also demonstrated the far-reaching capabilities of web-based learning.

 - Using a pre-pitch client call to best effect